Apzyte-Gamer/VishwaCTF-Mini-2024/Steganography/Area 96/README.md

 The archive has a parkour video.
 I then thought that there could be the flag in the flag.jpg as it was named so.
 So, I went onto `parkour.mp4` thinking I could probably get a hint from there.
 I used a tool and got a .txt file containing `VIITPUNE`.

-I then immediately went to `flag.jpg`, and used steghide to get the flag!
+I then immediately went onto `flag.jpg` to get any useful info from steghide, but it wasn't the correct pass.
+So, I instead used it as the pass for `Audio2.7z` and it actually worked and gave me `audiopw.mp3`!

+I then opened up `audiopw.mp3` and got a song.
+I searched the song up on google, and the name of the song was `Praise`.
+Thinking this was the password for `flag.jpg`, I formatted it to `PRAISE` and gave it a shot.

 `VishwaCTF{BeepBoop_Jaadu}`